U.S. charitable giving hit record in 2021 but inflation looms

 Many nonprofits are now feeling the strain because giving is not growing as fast as price increases, said Laura MacDonald, chair of the Giving USA Foundation.
 In response to the intense needs of the early COVID-19 pandemic, as well as the calls for racial justice, giving increased in unusual ways in 2020, but has generally returned to previous patterns.

-"In 2021, many donors returned to their favored causes, with many of the sectors that struggled in 2020 making a recovery in 2021," MacDonald said in a statement.
+"In 2021, many donors returned to their favoured causes, with many of the sectors that struggled in 2020 making a recovery in 2021," MacDonald said in a statement.

 "Everyday households are not participating in charitable giving to the extent that they did a decade or two ago," MacDonald said in an interview.
 "And that's concerning.
 That's troubling."

-Note: This story has been corrected to show that the report reflects giving from crowdfunding campaigns that go to nonprofit organizations but not those that go to individuals.
-In the fifth graf, it also corrects the amount of donations in 2017 to US$335 billion.